esszed/KVD_APP_TEAM_A_mirr/README.md

 # KVD_APP_TEAM_A_mirr
 Inventory app build as a collaboratve project for web technologies university class

+Live demo: https://kvd-zcu.herokuapp.com (Not optimised for heroku-> there are few bugs)

 Build with Express, mongoose, handlebars, bootstrap and more

 ![Screenshot_20200915_010636](https://user-images.githubusercontent.com/56234798/93146763-fb2f0200-f6ef-11ea-9053-d8591932b7a6.png)